Pueblo Feast Day Cookies

 4. Stir in the flour, baking powder, vanilla, and cinnamon, blending thoroughly.

-5. Gradually add milk until a stiff dough is formed.
+5. Then, slowly add milk until a stiff dough is formed.

 6. Roll the dough out on a lightly floured board to 1/2 inch thickness.